 The statement of activities presents a comparison between direct expenses and program revenues for each function of the District's governmental activities and segment of its business-type activities.
 Direct expenses are those that are specifically associated with a program or function and, therefore, are clearly identifiable to a particular function.
-The District does not allocate indirect expenses to programs or functions.
+The District does not allocate indirect expenses to programs or functions, except where allowable for certain grant programs.
 Program revenues include charges paid by the recipient of the goods or services offered by the program and grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues that are not classified as program revenues, including internally dedicated resources and all taxes, are reported as general revenues, with certain limited exceptions.
 The comparison of direct expenses with program revenues identifies the extent to which each business segment or governmental function is self-financing or draws from the general revenues of the District.

-Fund financial statements provide information about the District's funds.
-Separate statements are presented for the governmental and proprietary fund categories.
+Fund financial statements provide information about the District's funds, including fiduciary funds.
+Separate statements are presented for the governmental, proprietary, and fiduciary fund categories.
 The emphasis of fund financial statements is on major funds, each displayed in a separate column.
 All remaining funds are aggregated and reported as nonmajor funds.
+Fiduciary funds are aggregated and reported by fund type.

 The accounting and reporting treatment applied to a fund is determined by its measurement focus.
 All governmental fund types are accounted for using a flow of current financial resources measurement focus.
-The financial statements for governmental funds are a balance sheet, which generally includes only current assets and current liabilities, and a statement of revenues, expenditures and changes in fund balances, which reports on the changes in net total position.
+The financial statements for governmental funds are a balance sheet, which generally includes only current assets and current liabilities, and a statement of revenues, expenditures and changes in fund balances, which reports on the changes in net total assets.
 Proprietary funds and fiduciary funds are reported using the economic resources measurement focus.
 The statement of cash flows provides information about how the District finances and meets the cash flow needs of its proprietary activities.